Thank you, Lee and Danita Deerhake, for your $500 donation to The Final Push! Your generosity keeps are momentum going STRONG!

 3 days ago, Robin Becker

-Grateful for an anonymous $500 donation to The Final Push!
-Every gift gets us closer to raising the roof.
+Grateful for an anonymous $1,000 donation to The Final Push!
+Every contribution helps us take another step toward raising the roof.

 #STRONGerTogether